 VCE VM satisfactory completion requirements

-Students can meet Unit 3 and 4 sequence requirements when studying Units 3 and 4 of VCE VM studies concurrently over 2 semesters, or over multiple years, provided they complete the requisite number of units and sequences.
+Students can meet Unit 3 and 4 sequence requirements when studying Units 3 and 4 of VCE VM studies concurrently over two semesters, or over multiple years, provided they complete the requisite number of units and sequences.

-For example, if a student completes Unit 3 Personal Development Skills (PDS) across 2 semesters and then completes Unit 4 PDS over one semester in the following academic year, this would be considered a Unit 3 and 4 sequence.
+For example, if a student completes Unit 3 Personal Development Skills (PDS) across two semesters and then completes Unit 4 PDS over one semester in the following academic year, this would be considered a Unit 3 and 4 sequence.

 From 2024, students may satisfactorily complete the VCE VM and be certified mid-year.